Germany became a Party to the WHO Framework Convention on Tobacco Control on March 16, 2005.

 Tobacco Advertising, Promotion and Sponsorship

-Tobacco advertising is prohibited on TV, radio, and in most print publications.
-Other types of print advertising, such as flyers, posters, signs, and outdoor advertising, are not covered under the law.
+Tobacco advertising is prohibited on TV, radio, internet, in most print publications, and in most outdoor places.
+Other types of print advertising, such as flyers, posters, signs, are not covered under the law.
 Point of sale advertising and promotion and product display are also allowed.
 Other types of promotional activity - such as brand stretching, promotional discounts, gifts and prizes, and retailer incentive programs - are not addressed in the law and therefore allowed.
 There are some restrictions on tobacco sponsorship and the publicity of such sponsorship.

 Tobacco Packaging and Labeling

-For smoked tobacco products, one of two authorized text warnings must occupy 30 percent of the front of package, and one of 14 authorized text warnings must occupy 40 percent of the back of package.
-The front and back warnings must be rotated so that they regularly appear on the packages.
-However, the law does not specify how frequently the warnings are to be updated.
-For smokeless tobacco products, one text warning must occupy 30 percent of the front of the package.
+For cigarettes, roll-your-own tobacco, and waterpipe tobacco, rotating, combined picture and text health warnings must occupy 65 percent of the front and back of the package.
+For smokeless tobacco products, one text warning must occupy 30 percent of the front and back of the package.
 Misleading packaging and labeling, which could include terms such as “light” and “low tar” and other signs, is prohibited.

 Roadmap to Tobacco Control Legislation

 In March 2007, Germany’s 16 Länder (states) concluded a framework agreement with the federal government, requiring states to adopt smoking regulations in the areas where states have authority - land, local institutions, educational facilities, healthcare facilities, cultural institutions, sport facilities, hospitality venues and other public places.
 All 16 states have passed laws restricting or banning smoking in indoor public places.
 Links to state laws can be found here: https://www.dkfz.de/de/tabakkontrolle/Laendergesetze.html.